Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/MetaParameters.md

   },
 ... }
 ```
-`Lemmatise` and `ExportModel` are both module which will set and export a list of document data fields respectively.
+`Lemmatise`, `InferDocuments` and `ExportModel` are modules which will set or export a list of document data fieldsy.
 Because it is often the case that those lists are identical, you can use the meta-parameter `docFields` to set
 these module specifications in one place.
 It is optional, and will overwrite the module-level specification if set.